Washington State Bar Association - Moderate Means Program

 Who We Are

 The Moderate Means Program (MMP) is a statewide program designed to help moderate income individuals obtain legal services from private attorneys at reduced fees in the areas of unemployment benefits, family, housing, and consumer law.
-The WSBA Moderate Means Program is a partnership with the law schools of Gonzaga University, Seattle University, and the University of Washington.
+The Moderate Means program is a partnership between the Washington State Bar Association and the law schools of Gonzaga University, Seattle University, and the University of Washington.
+The WSBA Board of Governors and private funding through the Washington State Bar Foundation support the program.

 Who We Serve